jaspector

 It is unlawful to commence excavation for construction of any building, or any accessory building, or to commence moving or altering any building (including accessory buildings), until the Building Inspector has issued a building permit.
 This requirement applies within city limits and the one-mile ETJ.

+Not all construction work requires a permit in Milford, NE.
 The following work is generally exempt: Standard Nebraska agricultural building exemption applies for farm buildings on qualifying parcels in the ETJ rural fringe area.
 Note: Fire sprinkler exemption: The city has omitted IRC/IBC Section R313 (residential fire sprinkler mandate) by Ordinance No. 918.
 Single-family and two-family residential construction does not require automatic fire sprinklers under Milford's adopted code.
+When in doubt, confirm with the local building department before starting work.